MARTHASTEWART.COM

 4. Heat remaining tablespoon oil in same skillet over medium heat.
 Cook mushrooms, stirring often, until browned, about 5 minutes.
 Add teriyaki sauce; bring to a boil.
 Cook until thickened, about 1 minute.
 Return tofu to pan; toss gently to coat.
 Serve with watercress.

-In step four, the sauce should be just thick enough to coat the back of a spoon.
+In step 4, the sauce should be just thick enough to coat the back of a spoon.
 If necessary, you can thin it by adding up to 1/4 cup more water.
 If you prefer, you can use bottled teriyaki sauce in this recipe.
-Omit the soy sauce, vinegar, and sugar in step two; add 1/4 cup of bottled sauce instead.
+Omit the soy sauce, vinegar, and sugar in step 2; add 1/4 cup of bottled sauce instead.